 \section{Velocity profiles}

-To determine the RC of the Galaxy, one has to use kinematical and positional information for some tracer objects moving in the gravitational potential of the galaxy.
+Many authors have determined the RC of the Galaxy, using kinematical and positional information for some tracer objects moving in the gravitational potential of the galaxy.
 In general, one measures line-of-sight (LOS) quantities (positional and kinematical data) and the RC is derived from these.
-To determine the RC for the disk region, we have to adopt a value for the the \textit{local standard of rest} (LSR) which corresponds to the position $(R_0)$ and velocity $(v_{c0})$ of the sun with respect to the galactic center, and make the assumption that the tracer objects follow a circular orbit around the galactic center.
+To determine the RC for the disk region, one has to adopt a value for the the \textit{local standard of rest} (LSR) which corresponds to the position $(R_0)$ and velocity $(v_{c0})$ of the sun with respect to the galactic center, and make the assumption that the tracer objects follow a circular orbit around the galactic center.
 From this, the positions and velocities about the galactic center can be obtained.
 The choice of LSR plays a crucial role in determining the parameters of the mass model of the MW - it affects the value of local DM density and our estimation of other MW properties, like the mass of the MW.
-Following \citep{Bhattacharjee:2012xm, MandalMajumdar:2018a}, we pick two popular LSRs used in MW studies: (i) $R_0 = 8$ kpc and $v_{c0} = 200$ km/s and (ii) $R_0 = 8.5$ kpc and $v_{c0} = 220$ km/s.
+For our analysis, we follow \citep{Bhattacharjee:2012xm, MandalMajumdar:2018a}, and pick two popular LSRs used in MW studies: (i) $R_0 = 8$ kpc and $v_{c0} = 200$ km/s and (ii) $R_0 = 8.5$ kpc and $v_{c0} = 220$ km/s.